 Shioyasaki Lighthouse

-Shioyasaki Lighthouse (塩屋埼灯台, Shioyasaki Tōdai) is a historic working lighthouse that has stood the test of time since its establishment in 1899.
-Over the years, it has withstood several calamities, including the 1939 earthquake, WWII air raids, and the 2011 earthquake.
-Despite these challenges, the lighthouse was rebuilt after each event, ensuring its continued service as a symbol of Japan’s resilience.
-The lighthouse is perched on a steep hill, requiring visitors to climb a set of stairs from the parking lot and souvenir shops at the base of the hill to reach the entrance.
+Shioyasaki Lighthouse (塩屋埼灯台, Shioyasaki Tōdai) is a historic and still-operating lighthouse that has stood proudly since its establishment in 1899.
+Over the decades, it has weathered several significant challenges, including the 1939 earthquake, air raids during World War II, and the 2011 earthquake.
+Each time, the lighthouse was rebuilt, standing as a resilient symbol of Japan’s strength and perseverance.
+Situated on a steep hill, the lighthouse is accessed by a set of stairs that begins at the parking lot and the nearby souvenir shops at the base of the hill.

-Once you reach the top of the first set of stairs, you’ll find a small museum with Japanese-only exhibits that showcase the lighthouse’s fascinating history.
-From the museum, visitors can ascend another set of stairs leading to the 24-meter tall lighthouse.
-At the top, panoramic views of the coastline unfold, offering a spectacular sight of the ocean and surrounding landscapes.
-The climb and the views make this historic site a memorable stop for those interested in Japan's maritime heritage.
+Once visitors ascend the first set of stairs, they are greeted by a small museum featuring exhibits about the lighthouse’s intriguing history, though it is important to note that the information is only available in Japanese.
+From the museum, another set of stairs leads up to the 24-meter tall lighthouse.
+At the top, visitors are rewarded with panoramic views of the surrounding coastline, offering breathtaking vistas of the ocean and the landscapes below.
+The combination of the climb and the stunning views makes Shioyasaki Lighthouse a captivating destination for those interested in Japan’s maritime heritage and the resilience of its landmarks.

 Hours and Fees